Susan Smith Nash, Ph.D.

 Numerous articles in journals and magazines, along with interviews

 "Successful Incorporation of Learning Objects in Online, Hybrid, Multiple-Modality Distance Courses," (chapter) in Learning Objects.
 Ed.
 Alex Koohang and Keith Harmon, Spring 2006 by Informing Science Press (Santa Clara, California).

 Review of Riverbend's Baghdad Burning.
-World Literature Today. forthcoming Spring 2006.
+World Literature Today.
+Spring 2006.

 Review of Diana Wakoski's Selected Poems.
-Talisman. forthcoming, Fall 2005.
+Talisman, Fall 2005.

 "Jim McCrary: Unbounded Portals of Being" Black Spring.
 Summer 2005.